RimonStudio-RuneMagic/unity-client/README.md

 Example Scene is provided.

 ## Installation
-Download the latest unity package from releases section and import to your project.
+Download the latest unity package from [releases](/releases/latest) and import to your project.

 After downloading insert the RuneMagicManager prefab to your scene, and fill the Token field with your token.